mit-cml/yrtoolkit/yr/tutorials/genai_digital_doodle.md

 ![Add ImageBot](../images/digitaldoodlewithAI/image_bot_in_app.png){:.enlargeImage}

 Enter your personal ApiKey in the ImageBot settings.
+If you have not yet gotten a personal ApiKey from OpenAI, review the Setup section.

 ![ApiKey](../images/digitaldoodlewithAI/api_key.png){:.enlargeImage}